quoctata2911/RAG-based-ChatBot-System/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For any questions or suggestions, please contact me at [Your Email].
+For any questions or suggestions, please contact me at quoctrananh2911@gmail.com